oracle/oci-python-sdk/docs/fips-libraries.rst

     oci.fips.is_fips_mode()

-This should return 1, indicating that the SDK is using the library specified by the environment variable.
+This should return True, indicating that the SDK is using the library specified by the environment variable.